Jeffrey’s Gleason Score 7 Prostate Cancer Story

 Jeffrey P.: That’s correct.

 Dr. Christopher Weight: That’s not unusual.
 Biopsy is the gold standard, so to speak.
 It’s the test that we make the treatment decisions based on.
 But it’s also not perfect.

-You’re taking a sampling of the prostate 12 little hair-size samples of a prostate, and you may or may not get the right answer.
-And I think this is a good case of that where there was a previous PSA testing, previous biopsies and those did not reveal the cancer.
+You’re taking a sampling of the prostate, 12 little hair-size samples of a prostate, and you may or may not get the right answer.
+I think this is a good case of that, where there was a previous PSA testing, previous biopsies, and those did not reveal the cancer.